xAndrey22x/CustomGTApp/README.md

 ### Admin Panel

 The admin panel allows administrators to manage products, services, and orders.
 It includes functionalities for adding, updating, and deleting entries.
+For better security, the admin panel is protected using an authentication service and guard to ensure only authorized users can access and manage the application data.

 ### Order Details